SimonPadbury/baselayer/_src/typography.md

 * `center`
 * `right`

-These simple alignment classes handle text alignment and _nested_ text alignment, because they include a `*` descendent selector.
+These simple alignment classes handle text alignment and _nested_ text alignment, because they include a `*` descendent selector that does the same alignment on any elements inside.
 This means that they can be used to align the cells of a whole table, if required.

 The same class-names `left` and `right` are also used in [layout positions](/baselayer/layout/#positions).
 (However, while the text-alignment `center` can also be used in layouts, it is better to use [flexbox](/baselayer/layout/#flex) centering and middling: `flexcenter` and `flexmiddle`).